simonchamorro/NAVI-STR/README.md

 1. Scene text detection using yolo implementation from https://github.com/eriklindernoren/PyTorch-YOLOv3
 2. Scene text recognition using this implementation https://github.com/clovaai/deep-text-recognition-benchmark

-Starnet weight can be downloaded [here](https://drive.google.com/drive/folders/15WPsuPJDCzhp2SvYZLRj8mAlT3zmoAMW).
-File is `TPS-ResNet-BiLSTM-Attn.pth`.
+Starnet weight should be downloaded [here](https://drive.google.com/drive/folders/15WPsuPJDCzhp2SvYZLRj8mAlT3zmoAMW).
+File is `TPS-ResNet-BiLSTM-Attn.pth`, and should be stored in `pth/TPS-ResNet-BiLSTM-Attn.pth`

 ## Training
 ##### YOLO